-When preparing to plant your hostas in a container begin by checking that there is sufficient drainage.
+When preparing to plant your hostas in a container, begin by checking that there is sufficient drainage.
 Most terracotta pots come with plenty of drainage holes but if you are planting in a makeshift container holes may need to be drilled.
-Fill the bottom of the pot with gravel, broken pot or polystyrene to ensure the drainage holes are not blocked with soil and roots.
-On top of the gravel cut a piece of taram sheet and cover the bottom of the pot.
-This taram allows water to pass through but will stop the soil and roots from clogging near the base of the pot.
+Fill the bottom of the pot with gravel, broken pot, polystyrene or Crushed Seashells to ensure the drainage holes are not blocked with soil and roots.
+On top of the gravel, cut a piece of taram sheet or woven membrane and cover the bottom of the pot.
+This membrane with allow water to pass through, but will stop the soil and roots from clogging near the base of the pot.

-Now your pot is ready for planting use a mix of John Innes no.3 and general purpose compost, this allows adequate water retention.
-Fill the bottom with your soil, keep in mind the size of the root system of the plant you have chosen.
-Remove you hosta from the plastic pot it is in and run your fingers through the roots to free them (if you have ordered from our online shop this will already be done for you).
+Now your pot is ready for planting, use a mix of peat free John Innes no.3 and peat free general purpose compost, this allows adequate water retention.
+Mix some Slow Release Feed into your compost mix.
+Fill the bottom of the pot with your soil, keep in mind the size of the root system of the plant you have chosen.
+Remove your hosta from the plastic pot it is in and run your fingers through the roots to free them (if you have ordered from our online shop this will already be done for you).
 Place your hosta in the pot and begin filling around the sides.
 Once full press the soil down otherwise it will sink as soon as it has been watered, then top up if needed.

-Now your hosta is happily in it's new pot water it in thoroughly.
-Keep an eye on watering when you are growing in pots especially in the first year of planting.
-In is very important that they are damp but not waterlogged.
+Now your hosta is happily in it's new pot, water it in thoroughly.
+Keep an eye on watering when you are growing in pots, especially in the first year of planting.
+It is very important that they are damp, but not waterlogged.
 Miniature hostas especially can rot if the soil around them is waterlogged.
-Once established in a pot feed your hostas to keep them happy.
+Once established in a pot, feed your hostas to keep them happy.
 High nitrogen feeds for the leaves and high potash feeds for the flowers.